 Carmichael Pedestrian Accident Lawyer

 Pedestrians have the right of way at an intersection with a marked or unmarked crosswalk.
-According to California Vehicle Code Section 21950, a driver must yield the right-of-way to a pedestrian when they are walking across the street within an area or within an unmarked crosswalk at an intersection.
-A driver approaching a pedestrian within any marked or unmarked crosswalk must exercise "all due care" and reduce their speed appropriately, or take other actions necessary to safeguard the safety of the pedestrian.
+According to California Vehicle Code Section 21950, a driver must yield the right-of-way to a pedestrian when walking across the street within an area or an unmarked crosswalk at an intersection.
+A motorist approaching someone near any marked or unmarked crosswalk must exercise "all due care" and reduce their speed appropriately or take other actions necessary to safeguard the safety of the pedestrian.

 In addition to the right-of-way rule stipulated above, drivers owe a heightened duty of care when traveling in areas where children are around.
-For example, when a driver travels by a school, a park, or a residential area, they need to be especially cautious and vigilant.
+For example, drivers must be cautious and vigilant when traveling by a school, a park, or a residential area.Bodily Injuries Suffered by Pedestrian Accidents

-When a human body is hit by a motor vehicle weighing in excess of 5,000 pounds, the pedestrian usually bears the brunt of the damage.
-This is to be expected since our bodies are not capable of withstanding the impact of an oncoming car.
-Pedestrian accidents often result in catastrophic injuries including:
+When a human body is hit by a motor vehicle weighing more than 5,000 pounds, the pedestrian usually suffers the most injuries.
+This is to be expected since our bodies cannot withstand the impact of an oncoming car.
+Pedestrian accidents often result in catastrophic injuries, including:

 - Traumatic brain injury (TBI)